UnacceptableBehaviour/pytorch_tut_00/README.md

 ## PyTorch Tutorials
 ### 01 - Installation
+To get a basic environment up and running first install conda (s/w package manger similar to homebrew) [How to install conda?](#how-to-install-conda)
+Then activate the virtual environment and install pytorch [How to install pytorch on osx?](#how-to-install-pytorch-on-osx)

 ### 02 - Tensor Basics
 ### 03 - Gradient Calculation With Autograd
 ### 04 - Backpropagation - Theory With Example